benbahrenburg/benCoding.Map/documentation/index.md

 <h3>removeAllImageOverlays</h3>
 Using this method you can remove all ImageOverlays created using the addImageOverlay or addImageOverlayFile.

+Parameters:
+* None

 <b>Sample</b>

 <pre><code>
 mapView.removeAllImageOverlays();
+</code></pre>

+<h2>Tile Overlays</h2>

+The MapView control now supports adding Tile Overlays from via folder layout.
+The functionality behind this feature is inspired by the Tile Map App presented at WWDC in 2010.

+You can read more about how to create the tiles [here](http://www.shawngrimes.me/2010/12/mapkit-overlays-session-1-overlay-map/).

+<h3>addTileOverlayDirectory</h3>

+The addTileOverlayDirectory method allows you to add custom image tiles to your Titanium map.

+Once you've created your tiles you simply provide the method with a tag and the tile directory.

+You can see this example in full in the tile_overlay_sample.js sample provided in the module's Example folder.

+Parameters:
+* tag : Integer - An identifier used to associate all overlays created.
+* directory : String - The directory containing the image tiles

+<b>Sample</b>
+<pre><code>

+    mapView.addTileOverlayDirectory({
+    tag:2,
+    directory:'/tiles/Level' + levels[currentLevel]
+    });
+ </code></pre>

+<h3>removeTileOverlayDirectory</h3>

+Using this method you can remove all TileOverlays created using the addTileOverlayDirectory method.

+Simply provide the tag used when calling the addTileOverlayDirectory method.
+The below example will remove all TileOverlays with the tag of 2.

+Parameters:
+* tag : Integer - An identifier used to delete all overlays associate with this tag.

+<b>Sample</b>
+<pre><code>

+    mapView.removeTileOverlayDirectory({tag:2});

+ </code></pre>

+<h3>removeAllTileOverlayDirectory</h3>
+Using this method you can remove all TileOverlays created using the addTileOverlayDirectory method.

+Parameters:
+* None

+<b>Sample</b>

+<pre><code>
+mapView.removeAllTileOverlayDirectory();
 </code></pre>

 <h2>Helper Methods</h2>